samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ## Fetching Photo Assets and Albums {#Fetching-The-Assets}

-Still in the ViewController.swift file go to the **fetchPhotoLibraryAssets** method below the **getPhotoPermission** method in the marked Photokit section and add the following code &darr;
+Still in the ViewController.swift file go to the **fetchPhotoLibraryAssets** method below the marked Photokit section and add the following code &darr;
 ```swift
 //MARK: - PhotoKits
  fileprivate func fetchPhotoLibraryAssets() {